Linhnguyn/Linhnguyn/README.md

 ### Hi there 👋

-The overall presentation of my study
+I am Hoang Thuy Linh Nguyen, my student number is 47384573 The overall presentation of my study
-- In the portfolio 1, we discuss the main issue is analysis of yelp data.
-We studied how to wirte a python code to check for missing values and then remove that missing values in each column.
-As well, select a random subset and extract in the dataset.
-Furthermore, we compute summary statistics including mean, count, maximum, minimum and standard deviation values.Lastly, the portfolio explore the distribution of each variable, analysis and observation the data.
+- In portfolio 1, I discuss the main issue is data structure.
+I learned about python theories and how to wirte a python code.
+Also, I explore descriptive statistics and the distribution of each variable analysis and observation the data.
-- In the portfolio 2, we discuss based on the Yelp dataset output from Portfolio 1.
-The portfolio is to apply different techniques for data cleansing, preprocessing and deletion of irrelevant information as well as the removal of any outliers that may have a bearing on model accuracy.
-It also intends to use linear regression models for training and validation of the model's accuracy as regards predicting user ratings on a business basis.
+- In portfolio 2, I concern based on the Yelp dataset output from Portfolio 1.
+The portfolio is explore the correlation, predictive modelling, introducing linear and logistic regression.
-- In the portfolio 3, using data from the lending club, the portfolio created a logistic regression model to forecast credit policy. we also practice dividing the training dataset and test and validation sets.
-Utilizing the k-fold cross-validation method, we can assess the logistic regression model using the validation set.
+- In portfolio 3, using data from the lending club.
+I utilize the k-fold cross-validation method and assess the logistic regression model using the validation set.
-- In the portfolio 4, we choose and identity the data to analysis.
-We can perform data investigation techniques such as variable identification, univariate analysis, and missing value treatment.
-In addition, we use multiple analysis techniques to perform linear regression on some variables within the group or logistic regression to create a standard classification performance.
+- - In Portfolio 4, I select and define data for analysis.
+In this activity such as summarizing knowledge and analysis from previous portfolios.